davidemurari/examplesIntroduction/README.md

 The considered initial condition is $\mathbf{x}(0) = [\cos{(0.1)},0,\sin{(0.1)}]$ and the inertia parameters are $I_1=2$, $I_2=1$ and $I_3=2/3$.

 In the folder [scripts](freeRigidBody/scripts/) are collected the script [utils](freeRigidBody/scripts/utils.py) with methods to compute the explicit Euler and Lie Euler steps, and the script [plotting](freeRigidBody/scripts/plotting.py) with a method generating the plot below.
-The plot is then saved in the folder [savedPlots](https://github.com/davidemurari/examplesIntroduction/blob/main/freeRigidBody/savedPlots).

 The code is a simplified version of the code available at the repository https://github.com/davidemurari/learningConstrainedHamiltonians